tldr-pages/tldr/pages/common/rustscan.md

 # rustscan

-> Fast Port Scanner written in Rust with nmap built in.
+> Fast Port Scanner written in Rust with `nmap` built in.
 > More information: <https://github.com/RustScan/RustScan>.

-- Ping Scan (one or more comma-delimited addresses):
+- Scan all ports of one or more comma-delimited addresses using the default values:

 `rustscan --addresses {{ip_or_hostname}}`

-- Top 1000 ports scan with service and version detection:
+- Scan the top 1000 ports with service and version detection:

 `rustscan --top --addresses {{address_or_addresses}}`

-- Scan specific ports:
+- Scan a specific list of ports:

 `rustscan --ports {{port1,port2,...,portN}} --addresses {{address_or_addresses}}`

-- Scan specific range of ports:
+- Scan a specific range of ports:

 `rustscan --range {{start-end}} --addresses {{address_or_addresses}}`